 White Rose dumplings are unique to Hoi An.
 Filled with spiced minced shrimp or pork, their skins are made with the same alkaline water used to make cao lau noodles, giving them a similarly firm and chewy texture.

-You’ll find many stalls and restaurants offering White Rose dumplings in Hoi An.
+You’ll find many restaurants and stalls at the central market offering White Rose dumplings in Hoi An.
 These are all sourced from White Rose Restaurant but I suggest trying them at the restaurant itself.
 They have just two items on their menu – White Rose dumplings and fried wontons also known as “Hoi An pizza”.

 Expect to Spend: About VND 70,000 per order of white rose dumplings